ppy/osu-wiki/news/2024/2024-01-30-osulazer-updates-performance-points-now-live.md

 - Tips on the main menu, instead of the now removed disclaimer screen.
 (There are also more tips now.)
 - A message thanking [supporters](/wiki/osu!supporter).

-If text doesn't convey the *freshness* of the new osu! well enough, simply open the game.
+If text and video don't convey the *freshness* of the new osu! well enough, simply open the game.
 [It's right here.](https://osu.ppy.sh/home/download)

 ## The pp release